xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/01-focus/focus-one.md

 ---
-layout: shared/narrow
+layout: shared/narrow-pages-list
-title: "Accessibility Codelab"
+title: "Focus"
-description: "Accessibility Codelab"
+description: "An overview of the role of focus in accessibility"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 7
+order: 1
 translation_priority: 0
 authors:
   - megginkearney
   - dgash
 key-takeaways:
   tldr:
-    - "Learn what accessibility means and how it applies to web development."
+    - "Learn what focus is and how it affects accessibility efforts."
-    - "Learn how to make web sites accessible and usable for everyone."
-    - "Learn how to include basic accessibility with minimal development impace."
-    - "Learn what HTML features are available and how to use them to improve accessibility."
-    - "Learn about advanced accessibility techniques for creating polished accessibility experiences."
 notes:
   efficiency:
     - "Understanding the accessibility issue, its scope, and its impact can make you a better web developer."